Generally, no. It’s against the law for someone who knows you have Medicare to sell you a Marketplace plan.

-If you’re paying a premium for Part A. In this case you can drop your Part A and Part B coverage and get a Marketplace plan instead.
+If you’re paying a premium for Part A (Hospital Insurance).
+In this case you can drop Part A and Part B (Medical Insurance) and get a Marketplace plan instead.

-If you’re eligible for Medicare but haven’t enrolled in it.
+If you’re eligible for Medicare but haven’t signed up.
 This could be because:

-If you’re getting Social Security retirement or disability benefits before you’re eligible for Medicare, you’ll automatically be enrolled in Medicare once you’re eligible.
+If you’re getting Social Security retirement or disability benefits before you’re eligible for Medicare, you’ll automatically get Medicare when eligible.

 Before choosing a Marketplace plan over Medicare, there are 2 important points to consider: